MorielHarush/Red-Team-Tools/README.md

 # Red-Team-Tools
-Copyright belongs to the creators of the files.
+Copyright belongs to the creators of the tools/scripts.